 Preventative care is the foundation of your oral health.
 It needs to take place both at home and in regular visits to our office.
 If you’re only taking care of it in one of these places, you’re still at high risk for oral health problems.

 At home, brush your teeth at least twice daily and floss at least once daily.
-We recommend brushing after every meal if possible.
-These actions dislodge food particles and prevent bacteria buildup on your teeth.
-Twice-yearly deep cleanings aren’t enough to keep your smile healthy.
-Without regular brushing and flossing at home, you’re more likely to develop plaque and tartar buildup, which is harder to remove.
+If possible, brushing after every meal dislodges food particles and prevents bacteria buildup on your teeth.

 However, you must still visit our office regularly for a deep cleaning.
-There are areas of your mouth that you can’t effectively clean with a traditional toothbrush.
-Our staff has specialized dental tools to get into every nook and cranny of your mouth.
-We also have a polishing toothbrush to restore the beautiful sheen on your teeth.
-Even if you take care of your mouth diligently at home, you’re still at high risk for tooth decay and gum disease.
+There are areas of your mouth that a traditional toothbrush cannot effectively clean.
+Our staff has specialized dental tools to reach every nook and cranny of your mouth.

 Regular dental visits aren’t just cleanings, either.
 Many oral health problems, like oral cancer and gum disease, have early warning signs that are hard to notice.
 Many adults have gingivitis because the main symptom isn’t painful, so they brush it off.
-We’re trained to notice these early warning signs.
-We also have advanced dental technology that can detect problems in your mouth that aren’t visible to the naked eye.

 Diet and Oral Health